Meet An Adoptable Dog

 Estimated Birthdate: 9/21/2011

-Fence Needed: Yes - leashes scare Marty "Care Bear" (our nickname for him is Care Bear.
+Must have fenced in yard: Yes - leashes scare Marty "Care Bear" (our nickname for him is Care Bear).
 He would be happier with his own yard to romp and play in.

 Bear could be an only dog with a patient human or he could have calm, stable doggie companions.
 The big thing for Bear is no change.
 Bear likes treats and responds well to treats before a change; transitions/change is difficult for him.
 The types of changes that are seem to be focused on someone coming in or out of the house.
 In his current foster home, change is constant and he's getting used to it.
 With the right understanding owner, he would be great.
 We know this boy deserves to have a special person to help him and we hope we can find the right person and home for him!